ykhwong/ppt-ndi/README.md

 ![PPT NDI Studio Monitor Integration](https://raw.githubusercontent.com/ykhwong/ppt-ndi/master/resources/ppt_ndi_vmix_example.png)

 * obs-ndi users must set the latency mode to Low in the Properties for NDI Source window.
 * High-end users can enable high performance mode in the PPT-NDI configuration.
+Enabling the high-performance mode lets the PPT-NDI send frames continuously, which could burden more performance loads.
+It may help in the case that third-party applications are not able to properly update the NDI image after switching the videos.

 ## OTHER NOTES